vladIsLove-hub/pleasure-tool/README.md

 ### Excel time report file generation

 As soon as all previous steps are completed you need to run: `pnpm start` in the root folder.

+- **Experimental feature**: you can pass custom filename for report as optional `name` argument using command `pnpm start`.
+F.e. `pnpm start --name="MyReport.xlsx"`.
+File extension `.xlsx` will be added automatically to filename if not provided explicitly.

 After that `Reports.xlsx` file will appear.
 Upload it on the Akvelon TTS using "Import from Excel" functionality.